Emergency preparedness guide for people with disabilities

 - If they speak in a language that you do not understand, try to communicate using gestures.

-- During an emergency evacuation, if time permits, offer to carry the person’s emergency survival kit for them along with any equipment or assistive devices they will need.
+- During an emergency evacuation, if time permits, offer to carry the person’s emergency kit for them along with any equipment or assistive devices they will need.

 - Review previous categories in this guide on how to assist people with specific disabilities.